s3ql/s3ql/rst/general.rst

 data, S3QL *will* detect the problem.
 Missing data will be detected when running `fsck.s3ql` or when attempting to access the data in the mounted file system.
-In the later case you will get an IO Error, and on unmounting S3QL will warn you that the file system is damaged and you need to run `fsck.s3ql`.
+In the later case you will get an IO Error, and the S3QL mount point will become inaccessible.

 `fsck.s3ql` will report all the affected files and move them into the `/lost+found` directory of the file system.